My Advice for Those Preparing to Serve Overseas

 - I was challenged to become a living sacrifice, holy and pleasing to the Lord—dying to myself and my wants/preferences for the sake of the Gospel.

-- I learned that the personal struggles turned into eternal victories when I submitted them to the sanctifying gaze of the Savior.
+- I learned that my personal struggles turned into eternal victories when I submitted them to the sanctifying gaze of the Savior.

 – Marie Elliot*